gtrixic/lets-meat-up/README.md

 After adding a restaurant to the Suggested Restaurant list, the user can view the restaurant address by pressing the restaurant name in the list.
 To get directions to the restaurant, the user can press the Get Directions Button and Google Maps will open with the location.

 The Username, Name, Age, Gender, Date of Birth, Allergies and Diet are all TextViews while the Profile Picture is an ImageView.
 The Suggested Restaurant list is a RecyclerView with Textviews.
-The back arrow and Add are ImageButtons.
+The back arrow is an ImageButton where Add is a Button w/ Background.

 ![](https://lh5.googleusercontent.com/t-vdCkwYHxnuNIkLizgQP7UZNqy3EV8kkWz9O3k1pHq4GSAwPlZfGHYdH6T2gWq0h4ooKlENbwfKlirpz42eq-QFNKvCkRd0SE0xSNR8)